United Right (Poland): Further internal disputes

-Loss of power (2023–present)
+Loss of power (2023–2025)

 After the 2023 parliamentary election, the United Right won a plurality of seats but fell short of a Sejm majority.
 The opposition, consisting of the Civic Coalition, Third Way, and The Left achieved a combined vote total of 54% and formed a coalition government.
 In the Senate, the opposition electoral alliance Senate Pact 2023 won a plurality of the vote and a majority of seats.
 Turnout was 74.4%, the highest in contested elections and the highest since the fall of the Polish People's Republic, beating the previous records set in 1989 and 2019.

 On 6 November, Duda named Law and Justice's incumbent prime minister Mateusz Morawiecki as his prime ministerial nominee.
 This move was criticized by the opposition, as no party that would allow PiS to reach a majority agreed to join them for coalition talks.
 On 13 November, the newly elected Sejm held its first session.
 Szymon Hołownia, leader of Poland 2050, was elected Marshal of the Sejm, winning over the incumbent Elżbieta Witek of PiS.
 Later that day, on the first meeting of the Senate, former Marshal of the Sejm Małgorzata Kidawa-Błońska of Civic Coalition was elected Marshal of the Senate.

 On 11 December, Mateusz Morawiecki's caretaker cabinet lost a vote of no confidence in the Sejm by 190 votes to 266.
 Later that day, the Sejm nominated Donald Tusk for prime minister, who was subsequently confirmed by 248 votes in favour and 201 against.
 Tusk's cabinet was sworn in at 9:13 CET on 13 December.

 Law and Justice has won 2024 local elections and then has lost the European election in the same year.

 After the 2023 loss of power the Republicans party was merged into the Law and Justice.
 After that, talks about potential name changing and unification with Sovereign Poland has begun.

 Sovereign Poland merged with Law and Justice on 12 October 2024 during PiS congress in Przysucha, despite concerns from some high-ranking members of both parties.

+Cohabitation (2025-present)

+In the 2025 presidential election, the party's candidate, Karol Nawrocki, scored a major upset victory against Rafał Trzaskowski of the Civic Coalition.
+Following a warming of relations between PiS, led by Jarosław Kaczyński, and the far-right Confederation (KWiN), led by libertarian Sławomir Mentzen and nationalist Krzysztof Bosak, during the 2025 presidential election, PiS changed course to clash with the Confederation.
+The turn of relations began with PiS issuing and asking the Confederation to sign onto the "Polish Declaration" (Deklaracja Polska), which included points such as "housing as a right, not a commodity" that conflicted with KWiN's economically liberal policies, as well as promises to never form a coalition with the ruling Civic Coalition.